Catine ME

 Castine is home to the Maine Maritime Academy, evidence of the continuing rich seafaring tradition here.
 Founded in 1941, it’s known for its excellent engineering, management, science, and transportation schools.
 It’s consistently ranked among the best colleges in the North.

-You can walk the Maine Maritime Academy’s campus, or climb aboard the TS State of Maine, a naval research ship recommissioned as the official training vessel for the Maine Maritime Academy.
+You can walk the academy’s campus or climb aboard the TS State of Maine, a naval research ship recommissioned as the official training vessel for the academy.
+After its annual spring cruise, the Naval Oceanographic Research Vessel is usually open to the public through August.

 Castine Touring Company